 Rugby-Scotland crush France's Grand Slam dream after Haouas sees red

-A red card for a moment of recklessness ended France's hopes of a Six Nations Grand Slam on Sunday, as they lost 28-17 to a clinical Scotland in a meltdown with echoes of their ill-disciplined exit from the World Cup last October.
-Scotland's win, secured with a brace of tries for Sean Maitland and one for Stuart McInally, means no team can next Saturday be crowned definitive winners of the most chaotic Six Nations in recent memory, thanks to the postponement of Italy's remaining fixtures due to the coronavirus.
+A red card for a moment of recklessness by Mohamed Haouas ended France's hopes of a Six Nations Grand Slam on Sunday, as they lost 28-17 to a clinical Scotland in a meltdown with echoes of their ill-disciplined exit from the World Cup last October.
+Scotland's victory, secured with two tries for Sean Maitland and one by Stuart McInally, means no team can next Saturday win the most chaotic Six Nations in recent memory, thanks to the postponement of Italy's remaining fixtures due to coronavirus.

 England are in pole position, however, assuming they claim a bonus point and score heavily as expected whenever they do get to play their remaining fixture against bottom-ranked Italy.
-France's failure to secure even a bonus point leaves them tied on 13 points with England, and probably needing a big win over Ireland in their remaining fixture.
+France's failure to secure even a bonus point leaves them tied on 13 points with England, and probably needing a big win over Ireland in their last game.

-Ireland are also still in the title hunt with 9 points and a game in hand, but need to win their postponed fixture against Italy and beat France.
+Ireland are also still in the title hunt with nine points and a game in hand, but need to beat France in Paris and then win their postponed fixture against Italy.
+Scotland's win sends them up to third in the Championship table, an encouraging turnaround after a hapless start to the campaign that saw arguably their best player Finn Russell walk out of the squad after a spat with coach Gregor Townsend.

+Champions Wales meanwhile have slumped to fifth in the table with only a solitary win, piling the pressure on for their game against resurgent Scotland in Cardiff on Saturday.
 RED CARD

-Sunday's game turned on the expulsion in the 33rd minute of Mohamed Haouas for throwing a punch, in an echo of Sebastien Vahaamahina's red for an elbow in the quarter-final defeat to Wales in Japan, but Les Bleus were in trouble before the card.
-They lost flyhalf Romain Ntamack early to a head knock and conceded a string of early penalties as poor discipline returned to haunt the tournament favourites.
+Sunday's game at Murrayfield turned on the expulsion in the 33rd minute of Haouas for throwing a punch, in an echo of Sebastien Vahaamahina's red for an elbow in France's World Cup quarter-final defeat by Wales in Japan last year.
+French prop Haouas swung his fist at Jamie Ritchie's head amid a wider melee to leave the match officials with little choice, although man of the match Ritchie said he bore Haouas no ill will after the final whistle.

+"It's international rugby, tempers get heated and it's a physical game," he said when asked about the incident.
+Les Bleus were in trouble even before the card.

+Their collapse was partly the result of bad luck, as they lost their new linchpin Romain Ntamack early to a head injury after seeing powerhouse replacement hooker Camille Chat limp off in the warm-up.
+But their misery was equally self inflicted, as in addition to Haouas's moment of madness they spilled passes, infringed repeatedly in the loose and even came off second best at scrum time.

+They were in truth lucky not to have suffered a red card earlier in the game when Francois Cros tipped Grant Gilchrist onto his head in a tackle, the French flanker escaping with a yellow card.
+SCOTLAND INSPIRED

-Scotland were ruthless in their decision making.
-Maitland struck after a break from Adam Hastings, whose clinical goalkicking had earlier punished France for their relentless infringements at the scrum and breakdown.
+Scotland, playing in a garish powder blue change strip, seemed a different side from the outfit that had fumbled so many scoring chances earlier in the tournament.
+Maitland struck his first after a break from Adam Hastings, whose clinical goalkicking had earlier punished France for their relentless infringements at the scrum and breakdown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)